Mountain Biking in Fernie, British Columbia |

 We've discovered some amazing smooth, flowy, gentle trails in the Montane area above downtown Fernie, and I fell in love with this area.

 I continue to be a fairly novice mountain biker who hates roots, drops, or overly steep trails.
-My son is now 8 years old and a fairly decent mountain biker - but who vehemently hates riding up hill.
+My son started riding the Montane Trails at age 8 when he was a fairly decent mountain biker - but he vehemently hated riding up hill.
 We both found the Montane Trail Network to be the holy grail of all things awesome for our abilities and preferences.

-All in, we biked roughly 5-6 km with approximately 300 metres of height loss, a short ride for the morning when temperatures are hot in the afternoon.
+All in, we usually bike roughly 5-6 km with approximately 300 metres of height loss, a short ride for the morning when temperatures are hot in the afternoon.
 Follow the ride up with a swim at the aquatic centre or some time at the bike park.

 Family Mountain Biking on the Ridgemont Trails

-The next step up for kids who have mastered the Montane Trails.
-The Ridgemont Trails are more natural (less machine grooming, more roots, more drops, etc.) and they were a bit outside my personal comfort zone as a novice rider.
-My son did well but got a little intimidated on the Eco-Terrorist Boardwalks.
+This is the next step up for kids who have mastered the Montane Trails.
+The Ridgemont Trails are more natural (less machine grooming, more roots, more drops, etc.)

 Biking the Lazy Lizard Trail From Island Lake Lodge

-This is our FAVOURITE bike trail in the Fernie area and is very popular with families looking for a good easy downhill ride.
-Truck drop it from Island Lake Lodge and lose 535 metres of height on the upper part alone!
+Lazy Lizard has been our FAVOURITE bike trail in the Fernie area and has been very popular with families looking for a good easy downhill ride.

 Biking Outside Fernie in Kikomun Creek Provincial Park